50 Wards: A Civic Mosaic

 Practiced in “connection,” our artistic collective hits the pavement with cameras, curiosity, and storytelling savvy to bring you a series of multi and mixed media pieces from each of Chi-town’s 50 municipal parcels.

 50 Wards: A Civic Mosaic is an ambitious attempt to make our town feel like it looks from above: linked, complete.
-Watch as we weave together a dazzling tapestry of hometown experiences, bridge the distance between neighborhoods, and plot the line from our fascinating history to our complex present on through to tomorrow’s promise, beginning with these first five (of 50!) films.
+Watch as we weave together a dazzling tapestry of hometown experiences, bridge the distance between neighborhoods, and plot the line from our fascinating history to our complex present on through to tomorrow’s promise, beginning with these first ten (of 50!) films.

 Ward 3: “Bud Billiken Day!”